quicwg/base-drafts/draft-ietf-quic-invariants.md

 * The first packets exchanged on a flow use the long header

-* QUIC forbids acknowledgments of packets that only contain ACK frames, therefore the last packet before a long period of quiescence might be assumed to contain an acknowledgment
+* The last packet before a long period of quiescence might be assumed to contain only an acknowledgment

 * QUIC uses an AEAD (AEAD_AES_128_GCM {{?RFC5116}}) to protect the packets it exchanges during connection establishment